What are the Canvas accessibility standards?

 Canvas offers many optional LTI app integrations as part of our commitment to open education.
 When we review new integration tools, accessibility features are always an important consideration.
 Unfortunately, as integrations are created by third-party developers and offered to Canvas clients as an optional service, we cannot always ensure that these integrations meet the same standards that we hold for core Canvas.
 Therefore, if an institution wants to incorporate an integration where additional features may be required, we recommend the institution contact the developer directly with any specific concerns.

 Some integrations are non-optional hosted services within Canvas.
 Any accessibility issues for Canvas-hosted services should be submitted as a help ticket via the institution's support process.
-We are open to suggestions for new integrations and have an area in the Canvas Help Forums forums for feature requests.
+We are open to suggestions for new integrations and have an area in the Instructure Community forums for feature requests.

 Universal Design Online content Inspection Tool (UDOIT): (pronounced, You Do It) enables faculty to identify accessibility issues in their Canvas course content.
 It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
 It was created by the Center for Distributed Learning (CDL) at the University of Central Florida (UCF).